Seattle sports fans, savor this Golden Moment in Time

 - The Husky football team under Tyrone Willingham went 0-12, the worst season in their history and the only winless team in college football that season.

 - The Mariners became the first MLB team to have a $100 million payroll and lose 100 games.
-That was the year they signed Carlos Silva to a four-year, $48-million deal and traded Adam Jones and others to Baltimore for Erik Bedard, to re-trigger your gag reflex.
+That was the year they signed Carlos Silva to a four-year, $48 million deal and traded Adam Jones and others to Baltimore for Erik Bedard, to re-trigger your gag reflex.
 And then swept the Padres in the final series of the season to lose a chance to draft Stephen Strasburg.

 - The Seahawks, under lame-duck coach Mike Holmgren, went 4-12 to pave the way for the glorious Jim Mora era — that lasted all of one season.
 At least all that losing yielded the No. 4 overall draft pick in 2009 … which turned into, gulp, Aaron Curry.